jflucier/ILL_pipelines/humann_custom/README.md

 vi my.example.config
 ```

-As mentionned in example configuration file, you need to defined the HUMANN_RUN_SAMPLE_TSV and CUSTOM_DB_SAMPLE_TSV variables.
+As mentionned in example configuration file, you need to defined the PREPROC_SAMPLES_LIST_TSV and RAW_SAMPLES_LIST_TSV variables.

-CUSTOM_DB_SAMPLE_TSV is a tab seperated files with 3 columns similar to this table:
+RAW_SAMPLES_LIST_TSV is a tab seperated files with 3 columns similar to this table:

 | sample1 	| /path/to/sample1.R1.fastq 	| /path/to/sample1.R2.fastq 	|
 | sample2 	| /path/to/sample2.R1.fastq 	| /path/to/sample2.R2.fastq 	|